frankleitelemoscosta/The_Walking_in_Matrix/README.md

-numbers and show the result in the finish of the walking. this implemetation happend whit a while that have like stop a one variable that not change while the jack no arrive the last position of the matrix, and while this loop is executed into in four beguiner checks construed with four ternary operators,it´s other way of use "if" and "else", but, what happend when into in this a function? what happend is the acess the adress in the houses around the current house and check if the variable Bigger that in init execution the "SearchingTheBiggerElement" function
+numbers and show the result in the finish of the walking. this implemetation happend whit a while that have like stop a one variable that not change while the jack no arrive the last position of the matrix, and while this loop is executed into in five beguiner checks construed with five ternary operators,it´s other way of use "if" and "else", but, what happend when into in this a function? what happend is the acess the adress in the houses around the current house and check if the variable Bigger that in init execution the "SearchingTheBiggerElement" function